French National Perinatal Surveys

 An interview (face to face or by telephone) will be conducted with a reference person at the maternity ward, to characterize the birth environment.

-Sample: all births during one week in March 2021
+Sample: all births during one week in March 2027

-Two-part data collection in the maternity ward: a midwife will conduct an interview of about 15 minutes with the women during their stay in the maternity ward and collect data from the medical files.
+Two-part data collection in the maternity ward: a midwife will conduct an interview of about 20 minutes with the women during their stay in the maternity ward and collect data from the medical files.
 The interview will include questions on living conditions, prenatal follow-up, and preventive behavior; the data collected from the medical files will relate to pregnancy complications, childbirth, and the health of the mother and newborn.

 Medication intake from the national health data system (SNDS): data on health insurance for the mother and child will be used to provide more information on medical care during pregnancy and delivery and on maternal illnesses treated before pregnancy.

-The 2021 National Perinatal Survey team
+The 2027 National Perinatal Survey team

-Portrait de Camille Leray Camille Le Ray – scientific manager
+Camille Le Ray – Scientific manager

-Nathalie Lelong – co-manager
+Nathalie Lelong – Project manager

 Our partners